kiwitcms/kiwitcms.github.io/content/2020-08-11-qgis-kiwitcms.markdown

 We are happy to announce that [QGIS](https://qgis.org) has chosen Kiwi TCMS for the basis of their *Quality Assurance methodology and infrastructure* improvement program!
+Kiwi TCMS will play a central role in storing test case definitions, organizing test cycles, and assigning and tracking test executions by testers from the QGIS community.

 <div class="member-bio" style="margin-top: 2vh">
     <img src="/images/customers/qgis-color.png" style="float:left; margin-right: 1vw">